 Missing a tooth, or several teeth, can have a negative impact on an individual's appearance, as well as seriously affect oral health.
 Whether you suffer from tooth loss due to decay or trauma, it is important to seek treatment to preserve and protect the health of your mouth through decreased oral function.
-Plano Single Tooth Dental Implant Specialists, Dr. Ron Bosher and Dr. Timothy Nguyen can replace a missing tooth, which are created using small titanium posts that are set in the jaw as artificial roots for dental restorations, including crowns and fixed or removable dentures.
+Plano Single Tooth Dental Implant Specialists, Dr. Ron Bosher and Dr. Tim Nguyen can replace a missing tooth, which are created using small titanium posts that are set in the jaw as artificial roots for dental restorations, including crowns and fixed or removable dentures.
 Because dental implants are rooted in the jaw, they tend to provide more strength than other treatments at our Plano office, such as dental bridges.
 Dental implants can be used to replace a single tooth, or several missing teeth.

 Single Tooth Dental Implants Reviews